Migrating from Vercel to Pages

 Cleaning up your old application and assigning the domain

-Congrats!
-You've migrated your Vercel project to Cloudflare Pages.
+By completing this guide, you have successfully migrated your Vercel project to Cloudflare Pages.